Wayfinding Signage Design

 One can’t discuss wayfinding within the built environment without mentioning Kevin Lynch and The Image of the City where he shared that a city or space can be “classified into five types of elements: paths, edges, districts, nodes, and landmarks.”
 These elements acting at multiple scales facilitate clear movement throughout a place for vehicles and pedestrians.
 Wayfinding, which is truly everywhere in the built environment, becomes a critical component of navigation.

-More on Kevin Lynch in Part 2 of our series: “What is Wayfinding?”
+More on Kevin Lynch in our article: What is Wayfinding?

 What are the different types of Wayfinding?